derossiwang/Mask_RCNN/README.md

           [[Tutorial2]](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#install-windows)

-6. Test You can start the TensorFlow-GPU without errors by issue the command in `Python`
+6. Test You can start the TensorFlow-GPU or normal TensorFlow without errors by issue the command in `Python`

     ```bash
        import tensorflow as tf